ufal/dgt-workshop-2025-esa-mt/README.md

 ![alt text](img/span_eval_tasks.png)

-In ESA, we have the following (for each error):
+For each error, we will ask for the following:
 - character index of the **start and end** of the error span,
 - span **error category**,
 - (optionally) **explanation** of the error.